Tupperware tumbles as cheaper rivals, to-go containers proliferate

 Investors dumped Tupperware Brands Corp TUP.N stock this week after it said late on Friday that it had "substantial doubt" about its ability to stay in business without a cash infusion or relief from creditors of its $705 million in debt, which it is struggling to repay due to higher interest rates.

-Shares touched a three-year low of $1.21 on Monday, rising to $1.32 as of Wednesday's market close.
+Shares touched a three-year low of $1.21 on Monday.
 The Orlando, Florida-based company said it was looking at ways to "right-size" and monetize fixed assets.

+On Thursday, shares surged as much as 42% to $1.87, after the Wall Street Journal reported that the company had brought in advisers from Moelis & Co, Kirkland & Ellis LLP and Alvarez & Marsal ahead of a potential bankruptcy.

+The parties involved did not immediately respond to Reuters requests for comment on the report.

 National rivals like Newell Brands Inc NWL.O - which makes Rubbermaid, FoodSaver and Ball glass jars - and a "proliferation of private brand alternatives have chipped away at Tupperware's market share over the years," retail consultant Carol Spiekerman said.